Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 ***

 # Property Functions
-## Property Setters
+## Setters
 ### setProperty(variable:String, value:Dynamic, ?allowMaps:Bool = false, ?allowInstances:Bool = false):Void
-Sets a specified Playstates' instance variable or the object itself or its properties with a new value.
-The objects may refer to sprites, texts, or inserted storage variables.
-This is commonly used for changing the Playstates' instance variables, as well as changing the sprite or text object properties.
+Sets the specified Playstate's instance variable, the object itself, or the object's properties with a new value.
+The object refers to any sprite, text, and inserted storage variables.

-- `variable` - The Playstates' instance variable or the object to set a new value to.
+- `variable` - The Playstate's instance variable, object, or object properties to set a new value to.
-- `value` - The specified new value to set to.
+- `value` - The new value to set to.
 - `allowMaps` - An optional parameter, allows the ability to set the maps key-value pair elements; Default value: `false`.
-- `allowInstances` - An optional parameter, allows the ability to use the classes' instance variable; Default value: `false`.
+- `allowInstances` - An optional parameter, allows the ability to utilize a class instance; Default value: `false`.

 Examples:
 > Sets the instance variable health value to $2$, making you having full health.